Micro Unit Part One

 Literature and Practice Review

-We started our research process by reviewing the secondary material on our brief, along with several sources we had come across.
+We started our research process by reviewing the secondary sources that our brief provided, along with several sources we had come across.
 I was tasked with reading Zero Waste Approach in Sustainable Fashion Design: Designer Perspective for Pre-Consumer Waste Management (2024).
-The main take away form this article was that most of the environmental impact can be determined at the design stage.
+The main takeaway from this article was that most of the environmental impact can be determined at the design stage.

 Initial literature review table.
-We filled out the review table that had categories for “Author & Name of paper,” “Main focus,” “Methodology,” “Main results,” and Quotes Notes/Thoughts.
+This table had categories for “Author & Name of paper,” “Main focus,” “Methodology,” “Main results,” and Quotes Notes/Thoughts.
 The highlighted parts were taken and added to the data notes you see below.

 We then moved on to our data, which we took from the large table of research.
-These sticky notes contain data that we determined to apply to the brief and could help us further our research.
-We did received feed back that it is necessary to write on each note what source it came from, something we had failed to do.
+These sticky notes contain data that we determined would apply to the brief and could help us further our research.
+We received feedback that it is necessary to write the source on each note, something we had failed to do.

 We then used the Affinity Diagramming method to create 7 themes from our literature review data.

-When we used the themes to conduct our practice review.
-We each choose a theme and then find one or two art and design pieces that relate.
-The theme I was researching for was “Objects have dynamic histories and futures.”
+We used the themes to conduct our practice review.
+We each chose a theme and then found one or two art and design pieces that relate.
+The theme I chose was “Objects have dynamic histories and futures.”

-The first piece of design work that I found was the Sea Chair, created by Azusa Murakami and Alexander Groves.
-This chair was created out of ocean plastic waste, and it was melted and made on bored a the ship they collected it on.
-This relates to the histories of waste but also gives the past new meaning.
-They did not just use the final product to make a statement; they used the process.
+The first piece of design work that I discovered was the Sea Chair, created by Azusa Murakami and Alexander Groves.
+This chair was created out of ocean plastic waste.
+It was melted and made onbored a the ship they collected it on.
+This object encompasses the history of waste but also gives the past new meaning.
+The artist did not just use the final product to make a statement; they used the process as well.
 My main takeaway in relation to our brief was that the process of the interaction is just as, if not more, important than the final product (Studio Swine 2013).

 The other piece I came across was Doris Salcedo’s Atrabiliarios (1993).
 This piece was made from worn shoes that belonged to women who disappeared during political violence.
 The shoes are placed inside the wall.
-The main ideas of this work are that everyday objects can act as a personal memorial.
-This helped me think about how every textile had a story behind it, some long lives and many short-lived.
+The main idea of this work is that everyday objects can act as personal memorials and storytellers.
+This made me think about how every textile has a story behind it, some with long lives and many short-lived.

 Reflection of activity

-I found the literature/practice review helped us gain a better understanding of the reach and the type of work that is already out there.
-I think we were able to synthesize our research to an extent, but I think we could have analyzed further how each of our takeaways could relate to our brief, even seeing what category it would fall under.
+I found that the literature/practice review helped us gain a better understanding of the research and the type of work that already exists.
+I believe we were able to synthesize our research to a certain extent, but I think we could have analyzed further how each of our takeaways relates to our brief, even seeing what industry it would fall under.

 This Week's Reading